Philadelphia Powers of Lawyer

-If you are concerned about your future interests and want to establish a mechanism to protect these interests, a power of attorney may be a useful tool for you.
-A Power of Attorney (POA) is a written legal document which authorizes a person (referred to as either an "agent" or "attorney in fact") to handle certain private or business matters for the benefactor of the document (the "principal" or "grantor").
+If you are concerned about your future interests and want to establish a mechanism to protect these interests, a Power of Attorney may be a useful tool for you.
+A Power of Attorney (POA) is a written legal document which authorizes a person (known as either an “agent” or “attorney in fact”) to handle certain private or business matters for the benefactor of the document (the “principal” or “grantor”).

 What Is the Purpose of a POA?

-A power of attorney provides an agent to make decisions on the principal's behalf if the principal is unable to do so themselves.
-This may be limited to certain business decisions but may be designed to extend to health care decisions as well.
+A Power of Attorney provides an agent to make decisions on the principal’s behalf if the principal is unable to do so themselves.
+This may be limited to certain business decisions, but may be designed to extend to health care decisions as well.
 No matter the scope of the document, the agent always has a duty to act in the best interests of the principal.
-Nevertheless, it is essential that the principal chose an agent who they trust completely.
-A family member, close friend, or trusted business associate is usually the best option.
+Nevertheless, it is vital that the principal chose an agent who they trust completely.
+A family member, close friend, or trusted business associate is generally the best option.

 Requirements for a POA

-Typically, a power of attorney is no longer effective once capacity is lost.
+Usually, a Power of Attorney is no longer effective once capacity is lost.
 This is because the principal would no longer be able to knowingly grant the individual permission to act on their behalf.
-However, a type of POA called a "durable power of attorney" is exists to enable the agent to act on behalf of the principal even after capacity is at issue.
-This way the agent can act on the principal's behalf until death.
+However, a type of POA called a “durable power of attorney” is exists to enable the agent to act on behalf of the principal even after capacity is at issue.
+This way the agent can act on the principal’s behalf until death.